 - Consult a professional if you are not comfortable.
 It is always cheaper to pay an expert than repair costly damages because you were unprepared.

 The most common reason that pool owners drain their pools is due to high levels of total dissolved solids (TDS).
-Total dissolved solids (TDS) are substances that accumulate in the pool water over time.
+Total dissolved solids (TDS) accumulate in the pool water over time.
 Eventually, they cause water chemistry to become very unstable.
 This means more and more chemicals are required to maintain your pool water within the correct parameters.
-However, it is not always necessary to drain the pool entirely to deal with this problem.
+In some cases, if the TDS levels are WAY too high, you’ll need to drain your pool and refill.

 How to Drain Your Pool

-Before draining your pool, the groundwater levels should be considered.
-If water levels in the area are high enough, they can cause your empty pool to pop out of the ground.
-In addition, fiberglass and vinyl liner pools require special treatment because they are typically not built to be drained entirely.
-Completely removing the water from these pools can cause bowing or cracking of the surface.
+In addition, the type of material your pool is made of will make a difference.
+Specifically, fiberglass and vinyl liner pools require special treatment because they are typically not built to be drained completely.
+So, completely removing the water from these pools can cause bowing or cracking of the surface.

-Once you have assessed the groundwater situation and the needs of the type of pool you have, the safest way to drain your pool is to use a submersible pump.
-These can often be rented from pool supply companies or hardware stores.
-While the filter pump can be used to drain a pool, this runs the risk of damaging an expensive piece of your pool hardware.
+Once you have assessed the groundwater situation and the needs of the type of pool you have, the safest way to drain your pool is to use a submersible pump, also called a sump pump.
+You can rent these from pool supply companies or hardware stores.
+While the filter pump can be used to drain a pool, you risk damaging an expensive piece of your pool hardware.

-Usually, pool water must be drained into the sewer outlet on your property.
-Sewer lines are not built to deal with huge quantities of water all at once, so the outflow should be kept to approximately 12 gallons per minute or less.
-Completely draining a pool with a garden hose can take a day or more.
-In most cases, it will need to be at least partially refilled, so you can plan on the process taking a couple of days to complete, at the minimum.
+Note that sewer lines are not built to deal with huge quantities of water all at once, so the outflow should be kept to approximately 12 gallons per minute or less.

 When to Consult a Professional

-If you are not 100 percent certain that your pool needs to be drained, you should consult a professional.
-Many pool repairs can be done underwater, and many problems with the water can be treated rather than requiring replacement.
+If you are not 100% certain that your pool needs to be drained, you should consult a professional.
+Many pool repairs can be done underwater, and many problems with the water can be treated rather than drained entirely.
 If you do not know what the water table is in your area or are not entirely sure you know how to drain your pool, talk with a pool pro who can help.
 Note that you may also need a permit to drain your pool.

 When you need to fill your pool back up, head to my article on pool water delivery and other options.